tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/active-directory.md

 23. Congratulations you have completed the installation of AD (Active Directory).
 Please reboot your system and login to the new domain with your Administrator credentials.

+### Powershell Commands

+List the top 5 processes using the most CPU time:

+`Get-Process | sort CPU | select -last 5`

+Get all processes that are using more than 50 MB of memory

+`Get-Process | where-object {$_.WorkingSet -gt 5000000000`

+Set Execution Policy so that only remote signed scripts can be run

+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`

+List the current state of the execution policy

+`Get-ExecutionPolicy`

+List the Exeution Policy options

+`Get-ExecutionPolicy -List`

+Allow you to run a script if it is blocked but the current execution policy

+`Unblock-File -Path "filename.ps1"`

+List all services with the name Windows

+`Get-Service -Name Win*`

+Get infomation about multiple services by seperating the list wiht a comma

+`Get-Service -Name Winmgmt, WinRM, Spooler`

+List service by display name

+`Get-Service -DisplayName "Print Spooler"`

+List servies and their dependencies

+`Get-Service dhcp -DependentServices`

+List service details in table format

+`Get-Service Spooler | Format-List *`

+List event logs on computer

+`Get-EventLog -List`

+Get the 5 most recent event logs from a specific event log type

+`Get-EventLog -Newest 5 -LogName "Application"`

+Get error events from a specifc log type

+`Get-EventLog -LogName System -EntryType Error`

+Obtain Vent logs from multiple computerss

+`Get-EventLog -LogName "Windows PowerShell" -ComputerName "Server0", "Server1", "Server2"`

+Get all events in an event log that have include a specific word in the message value

+`Get-EventLog -LogName "Windows PowerShell" -Message "*failed*"`

+Get events from an event log with using a source and event ID:

+`Get-EventLog -Log "Application" -Source "Outlook" | where {$_.eventID -eq 34}`

+Get loge events based on specific time period

+`Get-EventLog -Log "Windows PowerShell" -EntryType Error -After $Jan31 -before $June1`

 # Installing Active Directory using Powershell

 ## Install AD Powershell commands